Lead poisoning: Secondary prevention

 Screening may be an important method of prevention for those at high risk, such as those who live near lead-related industries.
-The USPSTF has stated that general screening of those without symptoms include children and pregnant women is of unclear benefit as of 2019.
-The ACOG and APP, however, recommends asking about risk factors and testing those who have them.
+The United States Preventive Services Task Force (USPSTF) has stated that general screening of those without symptoms, including children and pregnant women, is of unclear benefit as of 2019.
+The American College of Obstetricians and Gynecologists (ACOG) and American Academy of Pediatrics (AAP), however, recommend asking about risk factors and testing those who have them.